Take action - Family reunification

 Are you or your organization an active Twitter or Facebook user?
 Share why you are calling for Family reunification for all on 4 April.
 Tell others how they can get involved.

-Here are some key facts to share and suggestions of ways to get involved:
+Here are some key facts and stories to share with others on social media:

-All families are equal.
-Call for equal treatment for all families bit.ly/4allfamilies #4allfamilies #cdnrfg #cdnimm #cdnpoli
+All families are equal. [add your MP's Twitter name] call for equal treatment for all families bit.ly/4allfamilies #4allfamilies #cdnrfg #cdnimm #cdnpoli

 Live-in caregiver families wait years to reunite.
-End this discrimination: bit.ly/4allfamilies #4allfamilies #cdnrfg #cdnimm #cdnpoli
+End this discrimination[add your MP's Twitter name]: bit.ly/4allfamilies #4allfamilies #cdnrfg #cdnimm #cdnpoli

 Some refugee kids are barred from reuniting with family.
-End Reg 117(9)(d) bit.ly/4allfamilies #4allfamilies #cdnrfg #cdnimm #cdnpoli
+End Reg 117(9)(d) [add your MP's Twitter name] bit.ly/4allfamilies #4allfamilies #cdnrfg #cdnimm #cdnpoli

-Refugee families barred from reuniting in Canada End Reg.
-117(9)(d) bit.ly/4allfamilies #4allfamilies #cdnrfg #cdnimm #cdnpoli
+Refugee families barred from reuniting in Canada.
+End Reg.
+117(9)(d) [add your MP's Twitter name] bit.ly/4allfamilies #4allfamilies #cdnrfg #cdnimm #cdnpoli

 Canada bars some refugee families from reuniting.
 End Reg.
-117(9)(d) bit.ly/4allfamilies #4allfamilies #cdnrfg #cdnimm #cdnpoli
+117(9)(d) [add your MP's Twitter name] bit.ly/4allfamilies #4allfamilies #cdnrfg #cdnimm #cdnpoli

 Stop discriminatory immigration practices.
 Equal treatment for all families now. bit.ly/4allfamilies #4allfamilies #cdnrfg #cdnpoli

-Children should never be victims of immigration policies.
-End Reg.
-117(9)(d) bit.ly/4allfamilies #4allfamilies #cdnrfg #cdnpoli
+[add your MP's Twitter name] Children should never be victims of immigration policies.
+Speed up family reunification bit.ly/4allfamilies #4allfamilies #cdnrfg #cdnpoli